Organize Your Interior Design Client Experience Workflow: The Inquiry Phase

 Okay, here’s where I gasp.
 I am not a fan of having my phone number on my website and I typically encourage my clients to remove the phone number from their business sites as well (when applicable).

 I work from home and sometimes my kids are also home and if someone calls me and I answer thinking it’s personal and not business, then I’m instantly thrown off track.
 If my kids are home or I’m driving and I answer, then it’s even worse.
 I have zero control over that client experience and it’s just not a good first impression of my business.
-Because all of my clients want to provide a luxury experience for their own clients, I strongly encourage them to remove the phone number from their website and inquiry process, until they have vetted the client and know it’s a good lead.
+Because all of my interior design business owner clients want to provide a luxury experience for their own clients, I strongly encourage them to remove the phone number from their website and inquiry process, until they have vetted the client and know it’s a good lead.

 My clients are typically solopreneurs or small teams and they can’t afford to spend valuable time on calls with unqualified inquiries.
 But that’s a whole other topic...this first part in the client experience workflow series is just the very basic first thing that goes out to people right when they email to set the stage for what it’s like to work with your company.